nilakshi104/Stair-Pose-Estimation/README.md

     * For vertical vanishing point :Regression method is used to fit line then itersection point is calculated

-    * For horizontal Vanishing Point :Using combination of 2 lines intersection is calculated for each then its median value is considered as vanishing point.
+    * For horizontal Vanishing Point :Using combination of 2 lines intersection is calculated for each, then its median value is considered as vanishing point.

 RESULTS OF CORNER DETECTION: